To see examples of antique motors and related antiques that I currently have for sale

 that are for sale.

 caliber, condition and quality of this type of antique that we can help

 you with.
 Past sales results can be found by clicking the

 appropriate link in the right column

-To see examples of antiques
+To see examples of antique motors, fans, and

 that I currently have for sale please go to our sister site